JDLabOrg/IUManual-EN/advanced_scenario_mode.rst

 .. image:: resource/scenario/ic_SB_revision.png

-Displays **Revision History** about the current project.
+Display **Revision History** about the current project.
 You can add or change the history.

 ----------